thomaseding/lambda-options/README.md

 # lambda-options

-A declarative command line parser for C++.
+A declarative command-line parser for C++.

 * Easy to use.
 The API is expressive.
 * Easy to learn.
 The API is tiny and simple.
 * Easy to integrate.
 Contained in a single [header file](cpp/src/LambdaOptions.h?ts=4).

+This library is designed to be an intuitive alternative to other C++ command-line libraries such as: Boost.Program_Options, GNU Getopt, TCLAP, and others.

+Permissive licensing allows you download, use, and modify for your own use... commercial or otherwise.

 Quick installation: Download the required header here: [cpp/src/LambdaOptions.h](cpp/src/LambdaOptions.h?ts=4)